 During the visit, the President attended the Global Entrepreneurship Summit, a partnership between the United States of America and the Republic of Kenya, that convened over a thousand people, including entrepreneurs, investors, educators, government officials, and business representatives.

 It was President Obama’s fourth trip to sub-Saharan Africa during his presidency.

-USAID is proud of the new and innovative ways we are working with African countries to build a peaceful and prosperous future.
+USAID is proud of the new and innovative ways we work with African countries to build a peaceful and prosperous future.
 Many parts of the continent are making steady progress toward ending extreme poverty, fueled by robust economic growth, better governance and improved service delivery.

-These gains have been supported by USAID’s investments in agriculture, health care and democratic institutions, and our increased focus on women and a new generation of African thinkers, entrepreneurs and innovators--all of whom are transforming their communities.
-In concert with partners throughout Africa, we are working toward ending extreme poverty and providing millions with a foothold in the global economy—and helping to realize the promise of the world’s most youthful region.
-Scroll down to read about the new initiatives announced during the President’s trip to Africa.
+These gains are supported by USAID’s investments in agriculture, health care and democratic institutions, and our increased focus on women and a new generation of African thinkers, entrepreneurs and innovators--all of whom are transforming their communities.
+In concert with partners throughout Africa, we work toward ending extreme poverty and providing millions with a foothold in the global economy—and helping to realize the promise of the world’s most youthful region.

 Last updated: August 03, 2016